-- 6. Heuristic method and Dalton method are advocated as special teaching methods by ------. - 7.
-The author of 'emile' is ----- - 8.
-The aim of education is to develop the self of the individuals higher till self-realization is achieved.
-This is the main aim of ------ - 9.
-Negative Educaion is suggested by ------ - 10.
-The school for children named 'Casa de Bombini' or Children's Home was established by -----. - 11.
-Learning is nothing but reconstructions and reorganization of experiences is said by ------.
+- 1. The author of 'Emile' is ----- - 2.
+The aim of education is to develop the self of the individual higher till self-realization is achieved.
+This is the main aim of ------ - 3.
+Negative Education is suggested by -----. - 4.
+The school for children named 'Casa de Bombini' or Children's Home was established by ------ - 5.
+Learning is nothing but reconstructions and reorganization of experiences is said by ------

-It could be said that naturalists were responsible for some of the revolutionary ideas in all spheres of education which are considered to be relevant in modern Indian education.
-As per Idealism if an individual acquires 'ideal education' he becomes humanized and learns to live and act normal human.
-Pragmatism regards the teacher as a guide to provide the child with suitable environments to enable him to experience the truth.
-Like naturalism, pragmatism does not banish the teacher altogether.
-By revolting against traditional and conservative aspect of life, realism has provided new light and wisdom.
-Realism has its own importance but it must be balanced with spiritualism.
-If 'Eclecticism' is not accepted in Modern Indian Education, it may lead to the creation of educational pockets of conflicts and confusion, ultimately endangering national and emotional integration.
-Rosseau's ideas of child-centered education and the need for giving negative education has trembled the world of teacher dominated education as a tremor.
+Rousseau's ideas of child-centered education and the need for giving negative education has trembled the world of teacher dominated education as a tremor.
 The reforms that followed in elementary education were largely shaped by Frobel and Madam Montessori.
 Even today play way method of Kindergarten and education by sensory training of Montessori system are followed everywhere in the world in pre-primary and primary education.
 Progressive education of John Dewey through project method of instruction is catching up very fast in secondary and higher education level in India too, though it has its origin in America.
 Thus we conclude that educational thoughts of Western Philosophers and western philosophies discussed in this unit have played a very great role in modernizing education all over the world.

-- 4. Compare and contrast the major western philosophies regard to their positions on different educational practices. - 5.
-Critically evaluate Rosseau's contribution to education. - 6.
-What are the limitations of Kindergarten education? - 7.
+- 1. Critically evaluate Rosseau's contribution to education. - 2.
+What are the limitations of Kindergarten education? - 3.
 Evaluate the role of teachers in John Dewey's progressive education.